|

 Membrane and plaster should be cut back to clear the floor by at least

 20mm, to avoid picking up any residual damp from the wall.
+We sell Kits specifically

 tailored to each job - easy to fix, no waste.
+It is vital that you have

 the new, final surface above the French Drain set to at least 150mm